openhab/openhab-docs/developers/osgi/osgids.md

 - **immediate** - with ```immediate``` attribute set to ```true``` - see the [example component description](#service-component-description);
 - **delayed** - with ```immediate``` attribute set to ```false```;
 - **factory** - we will not discuss the lifecycle of this type in this article.

-  You can find information in the [OSGi Compendium Specification, Chapter Factory Component][OSGi-cmpn].
+You can find more information in the [OSGi Compendium Release 7, Chapter 112.2: Components][OSGi-cmpn].

 ## Component Lifecycle